colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 While I was attempting to write a <s>horrific hack</s> beautiful piece of code, I stumbled upon an undocumented feature of NTFS alternate data streams.
 Namely, that you can only associate so many of them with any given file.

 While looking into this, I found an even stranger part, even by "undocumented Windows behavior" standards: that this maximum number actually depends on the length of the streams' names.
-Now this just didn't make sense to me, and since I don't have anything better to do with my time, I decided to investigate.
+Now this just didn't make sense to me, and since I didn't have anything better to do with my time, I decided to investigate.

 ## What the heck is an ADS?

 Alternate Data Streams are a lesser known bit of NTFS weirdness.
 They're similar to xattrs on Linux, except you don't need a special API to read and write data to them.
 Just pop them open like any other file.
-They are also extremely similar to macOS resource forks--in fact, they were originally created for compatibility between the two systems.
+They are also extremely similar to macOS's HFS resource forks--in fact, they were originally created for interoperability between the two filesystems.

 The tl;dr version is as follows: